-anywhere else on Earth.
+• There are more kinds of plants and animals in the rainforests than anywhere else on Earth.
 Over half of the millions of known species of plants and animals live in the rainforest.
 Many are found nowhere else.
-There are even plants and animals in the rainforest that we have not yet anywhere else on Earth.
-Over half of the millions of known species of plants and animals live in the rainforest.
-Many are found nowhere else.
-There are even plants and animals in the rainforest that we have not yet
+There are even plants and animals in the rainforest that we have